Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Signals for Integrated Sensing and Communications

 \section{Signals for Integrated Sensing and Communications}

 Modern applications such as automatically controlled vehicles, \acp{UAV} in industrial environments and autonomous driving on roads require wireless communication and radar sensing.
 Both radar sensing and wireless communications use electromagnetic waves and have a very similar system architecture.
 This inspires the idea of combining radar and communications at different levels: first, by using a single reconfigurable radio front-end to save hardware resources; second, by sharing the same spectrum to improve frequency utilization; and third, by using a joint signal for sensing and communications.
-This integration bring several scientific challenges, we mainly focus on the waveform design challenges in Section~\ref{subsec:waveformISAC}, and give an overview of other general challenges in Section~\ref{subsec:generalISAC}.
+This integration brings several scientific challenges, which are reviewed in this section.